MysticMods/Roots/docs/include/runic_shears.example.md

 ### Notes

-Note that the `removeRecipe` function will attempt to remove any recipe (both runic shearing of blocks and of entities) that matches the desired output.
+Note that the `removeRecipe` function will attempt to remove any recipe (both runic shearing of thaumcraft.blocks and of thaumcraft.entities) that matches the desired output.